 When did the Amazon Echo Plus come out?
-The Echo Plus launched alongside the Echo and Echo Dot in Australia in early February 2018.
+The original Echo Plus launched alongside the Echo and Echo Dot in Australia in early February 2018.
 A second generation model is set to launch on 11 October 2018.

 How much does the Amazon Echo Plus cost?
 The Amazon Echo has an RRP of $229.